nduchaux/rust-i18n/README.md

 > \_version: 1

-You can also split the each language into difference files, and you can choise (YAML, JSON, TOML), for example: `en.json`:
+You can also split the each language into difference files, and you can choose (YAML, JSON, TOML), for example: `en.json`:

 ```bash
 .